Ainak Wala Jin: Season 2

-Note: It should be mentioned here that four famous female singers of Pakistan started their career as actresses with this TV serial.
-They are Shabnam Majeed, Fariha Pervez, and Humera Arshad.
-While Hina Nasrullah also acted in Ainak Wala Jin 2.

 Production

-Story

 The serial was written by Abdul Hameed, who is popularly known as A Hameed.
 He has written about two hundred books, innumerable columns, memoirs, novels, fiction for children, and many serials for Pakistani television.
 His TV serials included Dachi, Alif Liala (many episodes), Ambar Naag Maria, and AINAK WALA JIN.
 The last one surpassed his other works in popularity.